-Destructive indoors: Yes – chews on blankets & dog beds.
+Destructive indoors: Yes – chews on blankets and dog beds.

 Destructive outdoors: No

-Dog is a climber: Yes – will climb out of a 36" tall x-pen.
-Cooper would probably climb a chain link fence.
+Dog is a climber: Yes – will climb out of a 36-inch tall x-pen.
+He would probably climb a chain link fence.

 Easily startled: Yes

-Rides well in car: Yes – as long as not crated.
-Will curl up and lie down in backseat.
+Rides well in car: Yes – as long as he isn't crated.
+He will curl up and lie down in the backseat.

 Gets carsick: No